 - Weed the area first, then spread mulch around plants to the drip line or cover the entire garden bed.

 - Three inches of mulch can be safely used for any woody plant, and up to eight inches can be used for large trees.
 However, thick mulches are harmful to shallow-rooted plants such as rhododendrons and azaleas.
 Mulch should be kept a few inches away from the trunks of trees and shrubs to prevent damage to the plants from disease and rodents.
 Be sure water can penetrate it to reach the soil and it doesn't smother the roots of the plants being mulched.

 - Replace mulches annually, or as needed when weeds poke through or the mulch has decomposed into the soil.

 Sources of mulch

 Every yard has grass, leaves or other green or woody materials that can be made into mulch.
 Lawn and garden centers sell bark of all sizes, compost and other materials that can be used as mulch.
+There are many local sources for bulk quantity supplies suitable for large projects.
 Sometimes tree services offer mulch left over from tree cuttings.
 Also, King County's GroCo compost can be used as mulch around plantings.

 Download a copy of Make the Mulch of itDownload PDF 305 K